kenmaglio/puppet-winsw/README.md

 You can take two approaches:
 1. Use the Defined Types under Usage in your own module.
 They will automatically be created once you add this module ot your puppet file.
-1.1.
-You can build your own class that manages multiple services this way, if you so choose.
+   1. You can build your own class that manages multiple services this way, if you so choose.
 1. You can classify a node with the winsw class, and use hiera to override the local variables.

 ## Usage

 Usage Pattern for Installing and Configuring
+<pre><code>
   winsw::install { 'install_myservice':
     ensure                  => present,
     winsw_binary_version    => $winsw_binary_version,